Saint Joseph the Worker

 Saint Joseph is held up as a model of such work.
 Pius XII emphasized this when he said, “The spirit flows to you and to all men from the heart of the God-man, Savior of the world, but certainly, no worker was ever more completely and profoundly penetrated by it than the foster father of Jesus, who lived with Him in closest intimacy and community of family life and work.”

-To capture the devotion to Saint Joseph within the Catholic liturgy, Pope Pius IX, in 1870, declared Saint Joseph the patron of the universal Church.
+To capture the devotion to Saint Joseph within the Catholic liturgy, in 1870, Pope Pius IX declared Saint Joseph the patron of the universal Church.
 In 1955, Pope Pius XII added the feast of Saint Joseph the Worker.
 This silent saint, who was given the noble task of caring and watching over the Virgin Mary and Jesus, now cares for and watches over the Church and models for all the dignity of human work.